naubiomech/TeensyNanoExoCode/Documentation/README.md

 The order of the parameters should match how they appear in the parameter array which can be found in [ControllerData.h](/ExoCode/src/ControllerData.h). in the controller_defs namespace.

-These will be selected using  the update torque field in the app where you set the joint, controller, and parameter set.
+These will be selected using the update controller field in the app where you set the joint, controller, and parameter set.

 ***
 ## Sensors
-Sensors do not have a shared interface(abstract class), although you could do this if you want.
+Sensors do not have a shared interface (abstract class), although you could do this if you want.
 The sensors are designed to be stand alone so they do not need something like access to an ExoData object.
 With this they must be written so that they take in the information they need and return the info they need.

-For example the for the FSR to calibrate over a period of time they need to take in a command to calibrate but also to return when the calibration is finished.
+For example for the FSR to calibrate over a period of time they need to take in a command to calibrate but also to return when the calibration is finished.

 ### Sensor Structure
 The main thing the sensors will need is a constructor to setup the interface.